mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 24 September 2025

-- The average temperature today is 8.05˚C,
+- The average temperature today is 8.88˚C,
-- With highs of 9.42˚C and lows of 7.51˚C,
+- With highs of 9.99˚C and lows of 8.15˚C,
-- It may feel like 8.05˚C with clear sky
+- It may feel like 8.56˚C with few clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 89%
+- The pressure is 1029hPa and humidity is 90%
 - The sun will rise at 05:57 and set at 18:03

 <!-- weather_marker ends -->